Plank Reloaded

 sudo apt install plank-reloaded

-You can download the plank-reloaded-debian.deb package from the Releases page or build from source using the instructions below.
+Download the plank-reloaded-debian.deb package from the Releases page or build from source:

 sudo apt-get remove plank libplank-common libplank1